 The canton of Metalío, in the department of Sonsonate, El Salvador, is characterized as a very touristic area due to the variety and beauty of its beaches.
 It is a sui generis vision: the visitors enjoying a vacation contrast with the poverty of those living in the surrounding areas.

 The Health Unit is located in the center of Metalío.
-Its residents still remember that it was 2014 when they first heard about the disease chikungunya, and how, in a few weeks, thousands of infected people were infected.
+Its residents still remember that it was 2014 when they first heard about the disease chikungunya, and how, in a few weeks, thousands were infected.
 Juanita, a health promoter for 35 years, works there.
 She, like many others, contracted the disease during the outbreak.

 "We had never experienced chikungunya here.
-So, when I began to suffer from bone and joint pain and fever, I knew it was not normal, that I had to go to the doctor" Juanita explains.
+So, when I began to suffer from bone and joint pain and fever, I knew it was not normal, that I had to go to the doctor," Juanita explains.

 In June 2014, El Salvador faced its first outbreak of the chikungunya virus.
 A combination of lack of resources, education and an environment favorable to the breeding of Aedes Aegypti mosquitoes, the mosquito that transmits the virus, caused a fast spread of the disease among the country's cantons.
 In the end, 167,000 cases were registered, part of them in the department of Sonsonate.
 Years later, the community still remembers the pain of the outbreak.